autocrypt/autocrypt/doc/level1.rst

 - set ``last_seen`` to the effective message date
 - set ``state`` to ``reset``

-If the Autocrypt header is unavailable no further changes are required and the update process terminates.
+If the Autocrypt header is unavailable, no further changes are required and the update process terminates.

 At this point, the message in processing contains the most recent